One of the great advantages to real estate versus stocks is the predictability of real estate investing returns.

 If your tenant stops paying the rent, the insurance company starts paying it, until you’ve completed the eviction process.
 Premiums are affordable (usually a few hundred dollars), and you get to sleep at night knowing that even if your excellent tenant loses their job and can’t pay the rent, you’ll still receive rents and it won’t set you back thousands of dollars.

-For full rent default insurance details, check out Rent Rescue’s program (they’re the only program I know of in the US at the moment).
+For full rent default insurance details, check out Steady’s program (they’re the only program I know of in the US at the moment).

 11. Prioritize Tenant Retention